Why biting nails is a GOOD habit (and you should try it)

 How do you change bad habits?

 You can’t stop them and do nothing anymore.
-You need to REPLACE them.
+You need to replace them.

 A habit is an automated behavior, you agree?

-OR: you figure out what the bad habit is a result of.
+Or: you figure out what the bad habit is a result of.
 Stress?
 Then handle the stress, and the bad habit doesn’t have any more reason to be there.